AShapira/micromamba_cuda/README.md

 3) Data
 - Place files under `./data` on the host.
 They appear in the container at `/workspace/data`.
+- To mount an external host directory (for example `D:\\data`) into the container, add this line under `mounts` in `.devcontainer/devcontainer.json`:
+  `"source=D:\\data,target=/gis_data,type=bind,rw"`
+  Make sure the path exists and the drive is shared in Docker Desktop (Settings > Resources > File sharing).
+If it doesn’t exist or isn’t shared, container startup fails.

 4) GPU check (optional)
 - After the container starts, the post-create script prints versions and a CUDA availability line.